sklal/Web-page-classification/README.md

 However, if we can build an accurate classifier to pinpoint the right web pages that precisely contains patients' experiences using the URLs and page content, it can save a lot of time and compute for collecting this information.

 # Problem Statement
 In this project, we are provided with URLs from 53000+ web pages.
-The objective is to build a classifier that can classify the web pages into their respective classes and Each web page can belong to only 1 class.
+The objective is to build a classifier that can classify the web pages into their respective classes and each web page can belong to only 1 class.

-Basically given the complete url, predict the tag a web page belongs to out of 9 predefined tags as given below:
+Basically given the complete URL, predict the tag a web page belongs to out of 9 predefined tags as given below:

 People profile
 Conferences/Congress